mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 </div>

-!!! tip "Running MACH composer in CI/CD is a best practice"
+!!! tip "Running MACH Composer in CI/CD is a best practice"
-    For production deployments we recommend running MACH composer in a CI/CD pipeline.
+    For production deployments we recommend running MACH Composer in a CI/CD pipeline.
 This because running it requires access to sensitive resources and should be secured properly, as well as providing a good audit-trail about who deployed what at which time.